 When Google first moved to Googleplex, large rubber balls were repurposed as high mobility office chairs.
 This was handy, as the office was an open, non-cubicle environment.

 USA Today named Google a "hot site" in September 1999.

-In 1998, Larry created a computerised version of the word Google using free graphics program GIMP.
+In 1998, Page created a computerized version of the word Google using the free graphics program GIMP.
 He changed the typeface and added an exclamation mark to mimic, or mock, Yahoo!'s logo.